opencog/atomspace/examples/python/README.md

 running them, all at the same time.
 Managing that, and adjusting execution priority based on weights.
 Using them to process a shifting stream of perceptual data.
 You can't do that with NetworkX.
 You can, with Atomese.
 This is the raison d'etre.
+(This paragraph describes the old MOSES idea from Moshe Looks, but in modern terms; MOSES helped inspire Atomese.)

 All that said: if you are debugging complex graph processing algorithms, you won't get far if you don't understand what the graph represents.